How trying to find the perfect backpack basically ruined my life.

 "What do you mean the laptop sleeves are DISCONTINUED???"

-Nic found an old vertical laptop sleeve from high school that worked well enough for his Brain Bag, but I couldn't find one.
+I was devastated.
+I had just spent all this money on an ultra-premium backpack, only to discover that one of the core accessories that made it usable wasn’t being sold anymore.
+Nic found an old vertical laptop sleeve from high school that worked well enough for his Brain Bag, but I couldn't find anything that worked for mine.
 Every time I set my backpack down in class, I heard the dull thunk of my $1300 MacBook Air hitting the floor with only a single layer of fabric between it and the hard linoleum floor.
 I was livid.
 I spent weeks scouring forums, Facebook groups, even subreddits, for anyone who was willing to sell their Tom Bihn laptop sleeve used.
 No one was.
 The fans had gotten wind of the discontinuation and were holding onto their investments.

-Nic tried to talk me into finding a decent sleeve like his and just making do with it, but I wasn’t having it.
-I wanted the fancy Tom Bihn sleeve with specialized rails that could attach to the little clips at the top of the Brain Bag, which kept your laptop suspended off the floor and let you slide the sleeve in and out of the bag while it was still attached.
+Nic tried to talk me into finding a decent off-brand laptop sleeve like his and just making do with it, but I wasn’t having any of it.
+He may as well have swept my paperclips into a mess.
+I wanted the fancy Tom Bihn sleeve, which had specialized rails that could attach to these little clips at the top of the Brain Bag.
 After all, you don't use aftermarket parts on a Rolls Royce.
 The cool modular system was half the reason I even bought the Brain Bag at all.
 If I was just going to use some random laptop sleeve that didn't fit perfectly into the ecosystem, I might as well have just gone back to the cheap supermarket backpacks!

 Months later, and still nobody was selling.
 Not for a reasonable price, anyway.
 But my endless browsing of backpack enthusiast forums had exposed me to a new up-and-coming backpack company hailing from Bozeman, Montana: Evergoods.

-The way people raved online about Evergoods backpacks, you'd have thought angels descended from heaven and personally designed the packs themselves.
-Every backpack, travel, or EDC (that’s “every day carry”) focused YouTube channel was featuring Evergoods bags.
+The way people raved online about Evergoods backpacks, you'd have thought angels descended from heaven and personally bestowed these packs upon humanity or something.
+Every backpack, travel, or EDC (that’s “every day carry”) focused YouTube channel and blog was featuring Evergoods bags.
 Forums were cluttered with nothing but pictures of people's Evergoods purchases.
-Nobody could shut up about them.
+Genuinely, nobody could shut up about them.
+Eventually, I took the bait and visited the Evergoods website.

 The aesthetic of Evergoods instantly drew me in.
 Unlike Tom Bihn, which had sort of a 90's, dorky dad-bag charm, EG backpacks had clean, sharp lines and a futuristic feel.
-Not only did they use their own custom fabric that the company developed themselves, they advertised themselves as having this new revolutionary harness system that was supposed to be more comfortable than any backpack that came before it.
+Not only did they use their own custom fabric that you couldn’t get anywhere else, they proclaimed that they’d developed this new revolutionary harness system that was supposed to be more comfortable than any backpack that came before it.
 The accessories weren't impossible to get like Tom Bihn's, either, and it wasn't long before I had placed an order for a brand new Civic Travel Bag from Evergoods, and a bunch of Civic Access Pouches.

 "Damn, my back really fucking hurts."